MvonK/secret-hitler-socialist/docs/design-thoughts.md

 Redis is a simple key-value storage.
 It will be used to store mostly user data, such as ELO, password etc. Every client will be assigned a unique UID, when they create a new account.
 This will also be a key in the redis db, prefixed by `user-`.
 The value will be then json of the user.

+### Events
+Event dispatching, management, and game updates is a complicated topic because it needs to be a system that can be coded nicely in both frontend and backend.
+My current vision is to send only the game state update event, but attach in-game events to it.
+The ingame events should be fully self-sustainable, meaning that the server needs to send the game state only at the beginning.
+The game state will also be an option in case a client disconnects.

+All sio events should be acknowledged when received.
+Input event will be a special type of event, which will require the client to send a sio event `event_response`.
+This should contain the input the player gives.
+Input events can be stuff like claims, voting, investigating, shooting, etc. Every input request will also contain a unique ID.
+This ID should be included in the response.